 Throughout this manual CAUTION and WARNING notations are used.

-Failure to observe "caution" can damage equipment.
-"Warning" notes the possibility of personal injury if not observed.
+Failure to observe CAUTION can damage equipment.

+WARNING notes the possibility of personal and/or fatal injury if not observed.

 Note: If and when new materials and production techniques are developed which can improve the quality of its product, or material substitutions are necessary due to availability, Airstream reserves the right to make such changes.